LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/linux/includes/common-initial-setup.md

 ### Initial setup

-Create a temporary work directory, then download and extract the distribution package:
+Download and extract the distribution package to its own directory, then enter it:

 [!include[Download binaries](../../../../../../includes/grant-id/linux/download-package.md)]